Adal (historical region): Inhabitants

 The city of Zeila was originally the center of power and commerce in the Adal region.
 The bustling port city was predominantly inhabited by Somalis, as well as Arabs and Afars.

 Clans of Adal mentioned in the fourteenth century Emperor Amda Seyon I chronicles during the Ethiopian invasion included; Wargar, T’iqo, P’aguma, Labakala and Gabala.

 In the fifteenth century Emperor Zara Yaqob chronicle, the Harla people are mentioned as the traders of Adal.
 Harla are considered to be the main population of Adal.
 However, according to historian Enrico Cerulli, Harla people who originate from the Harari region were assimilated by Somalis following the decline of the Adal principalities.
 Harla inhabitants of Adal occupied modern Afar Region in Ethiopia also suffered similar fates by adopting Afar identity in the seventeenth century.

-According to Professor Lapiso Delebo, the contemporary Harari people are heirs to the ancient Semitic-speaking peoples of the Adal region.
+According to Professor Lapiso Gedelebo, the contemporary Harari people are heirs to the ancient Semitic-speaking peoples of the Adal region.
 According to Robert Fey, the language spoken by the people of Adal as well as its rulers the Imams and Sultans would closely resemble contemporary Harari language.
 According to Bahru Zewde and others the Walasma state of Adal in the fourteenth century primarily included the Semitic-speaking Harari and Argobba people, however it also began including some portions of Somali and Afar people.
-The agriculture-practicing population of Adal were exclusively Harla and Harari people.According to archaeologist Jorge Rodriguez and Anaïs Wion, the Somalis were periphery peoples of the Adal state.
+The agriculture-practicing population of Adal were exclusively Harla and Harari people.
+According to archaeologist Jorge Rodriguez and Anaïs Wion, the Somalis were periphery peoples of the Adal state.